Could your local Whole Foods, ALDI’s or Trader Joe’s have an impact on the value of your home or owned property?

 To the typical consumer, convenience and close proximity to sought-after amenities are worth paying a premium price for real estate.
 Whole Foods, in particular, is considered to be a high-end grocery store with plenty of desirable products and therefore adds value to the entire location by drawing the consumers.
 These stores, in turn, attract the perfect demographic of homebuyers and fix and flip investors to the area.

-When a new Whole Foods, or another retailer on the list, is planning a new location, the companies will often work with demographic information in the neighbourhood prior to launching in order to ensure the best match possible with local consumers.
+When a new Whole Foods, or another retailer on the list, is planning a new location, the companies will often work with demographic information in the neighborhood prior to launching in order to ensure the best match possible with local consumers.
 Companies will also consider the amount of physical space available to build on, the cost to purchase and rent.
 Opening a store of this nature in a gentrifying area is a big investment to these retailers.

 The Other Side of the Coin: Why Not?